-Outs ama Tanast la dia atau Outcome Awareness created about functionality and Measure Number of participants at Target 3 workshops, with Indicator Increase in number of vulnerability assessment concepts and their utility in focusing management and monitoring; as well as exchange of technical information and local knowledge through the coordination of workshops on these concepts in the US, Mexico and Canada. workshops on vulnerability assessment/management and ecosystem function.
-Beforeand-after surveys of participants on level of knowledge of functionality concepts. indigenous community representation at each.
-100% of workshop participants indicate increased level of knowledge of vulnerability assessment/management and functionality concepts. workshops held on vulnerability assessment/management and functionality concepts in North America.
+Outcome Measure Target Indicator Awareness created about functionality and vulnerability assessment concepts and their utility in focusing management and monitoring; as well as exchange of technical information and local knowledge through the coordination of workshops on these concepts in the US, Mexico and Canada.
+Number of participants at workshops on vulnerability assessment/management and ecosystem function.
+Before- and-after surveys of participants on level of knowledge of functionality concepts.
+3 workshops, with indigenous community representation at each.
+100% of workshop participants indicate increased level of knowledge of vulnerability assessment/management and functionality concepts.
+Increase in number of workshops held on vulnerability assessment/management and functionality concepts in North America.
 Increase in the level of knowledge of these concepts in the three countries.
 Experts and local stakeholders share and gain knowledge at workshops in selected study areas in Mexico and Canada about water management tools used at the community level in the three countries.
 One study area selected each for Canada and Mexico.
 Number of participants at workshops and participating in CEC work, by area of expertise and organization/indigenous/agency collaboration within each country.
 75% of stakeholders identified by Canada and Mexico participate in the workshops.
 Increase in the number of study areas in Canada and Mexico focused on community-level water management tools, and in the number and variety of stakeholders engaged in this work.
 Assessment of risks and opportunities in designated Mexican and Canadian study areas, using traditional ecological knowledge and other information to understand functions related to potential ecological condition throughout a water catchment; and assessment of vulnerabilities of communities to projected climate change.
 Development of new and/or improved information on risks and the opportunities to improve ecological condition and increase community resiliency in selected Mexico and Canada study areas, using TEK and other information.
 Appropriate information developed for each study area on risks and opportunities, using TEK and other information.
 Increase in the amount and availability of information in the three countries.
-Case study reports, assessments, and study- area adaptive management plans, including monitoring indicators.
-Publication of case study reports, assessments and management plans.
-100% completion and dissemination of case studies, assessments and management plans.
-Increase in the availability of publications on the integration of TEK and Western science related to

-functionality and

-vulnerability assessment

-for riparian management

-in North America.

-Tasks necessary to reach the environmental outcome

-- 1) Coordinate knowledge sharing/transfer and prioritize management actions - 2) Implement ecosystem management practices and assessments and develop monitoring activities - 3) Produce reports of study area assessments, and study-area adaptive management plans, which include monitoring indicators

-Task #1) Coordinate knowledge sharing/transfer and prioritize management actions

-Subtask Project outputs How does the subtask/output move the project toward the environmental outcome Timing Budget (activities) 1.1 Coordination workshop with managers, scientists and other stakeholders to plan and select tools for vulnerability assessment/management and ecosystem function Workshop with managers, scientists and other stakeholders to share lessons learned on vulnerability assessment tools and ecosystem function, data needs, and adaptive management planning process, and to identify management priorities and near-term actions.
-The group will identify successful strategic actions to conserve and restore ecosystem processes and ecosystem services (e.g., native species), and to support local communities in adapting to potential climate-change effects.
-Identification of TEK management methods in stream and wetland habitats.
+Case study reports, assessments, and study- area adaptive management plans, including Publication of case study reports, assessments and 100% completion and dissemination of case studies, assessments Increase in the availability of publications on the integration of TEK and monitoring indicators. management plans. and management plans.
+Western science related to functionality and vulnerability assessment for riparian management in North America.
+Tasks necessary to reach the environmental outcome 1) Coordinate knowledge sharing/transfer and prioritize management actions 2) Implement ecosystem management practices and assessments and develop monitoring activities 3) Produce reports of study area assessments, and study-area adaptive management plans, which include monitoring indicators Task #1) Coordinate knowle Subtask edge sharing/transfer and prioritiz Project outputs e management actions How does the subtask/output move the project toward the environmental Timing Budget (C\$) (activities) 1.1 Coordination workshop with managers, scientists and other stakeholders to plan and select tools for vulnerability assessment/management and ecosystem function Workshop with managers, scientists and other stakeholders to share lessons learned on vulnerability assessment tools and ecosystem function, data needs, and adaptive management planning process, and to identify management priorities and near- term actions. outcomeThe group will identify successful strategic actions to conserve and restore ecosystem processes and ecosystem services (e.g., native species), and to support local communities in adapting to potential climate- change effects.Identification of TEK management methods in stream and wetland habitats.
 Summer 2015 Year 1: \$45,000 Year 2: \$0 1.2 Translation of documents Translation of documents for initial train-the-trainers document Fall 2015 Year 1: \$5,000 Year 2: \$0